mspils/wavo-torch-public/README.md

 ## Usage

 Currently only main_hyper.py and predict.py work.
-Not sure about the Dockerfile The first for training models and doing hyperparameter optimization, the second for inference.
+Not sure about the Dockerfile.
+The first for training models and doing hyperparameter optimization, the second for inference.
 For the hyperparameter optimization you may need to modify the source code to change the variable storage_base, where optuna logs the experiments to.
 And create the parent folder.

 Without CUDA the whole thing will be VERY slow.